glmxndr/introspect-typed/README.md

       return obj;
     }
   )
-  .when('withName', // Here we define a 'withName' method in the overloading object
+  .when('withName', // Here we define a 'withName' method in the overloaded method
-             [String, Object], // which matches calls with a String and an Object function (name,   obj,     o) // the last arg is the overloading object {
+             [String, Object], // which matches calls with a String and an Object function (name,   obj)
+    {
       obj.name = name;
-      // We can use the overloading object to call other methods defined
+      // We can use the overloaded method named parameters to call other methods defined
       // for example the default method, passed to overload return createObj.default(obj);
     }
   )

-  .when([String, String, Object], function (name, desc, obj, o) {
+  .when([String, String, Object], function (name, desc, obj) {
     obj.desc = desc;
-    // Or we can use it to call named overloading methods. return createObj.withName(name, obj);
+    // Or we can use it to call named overloaded methods. return createObj.withName(name, obj);
   });
 ```